WICG/resize-observer/explainer.md

 This document outlines an API for observing DOM element's size.

-## Who wants to observe size changes?
+## Why observe size changes?

-Common developer pattern is to use javascript to dynamically create and/or position element's children.
-They do this because:
+Javascript is often used to dynamically create and/or position DOM children.
+Main reasons for doing this are:

-1. Children's contents are loaded by XHR.
-Only visible children should be loaded.
+1) loading only visible children's contents via XHR.
-2. They are writing a custom layout as CSS is not expressive enough.
+2) custom layout as CSS is not expressive enough.

-These developers are our audience.
-They want to know when the element's size changes in order to readjust the children.
+This code needs to know when element's size changes so children can be repositioned, loaded.

 ## Current workarounds

-Developers have created two main patterns to replicate ResizeObserver's functionality:
+There are two main patterns that replicate ResizeObserver functionality:

 1) Size polling.
 This is an only option for component developers.
 They can be resized by host scripts at any time.
 It is power-inefficient, janky, and a performance hit because querying element's size can trigger layout.

 2) Ad-hoc notifications: Javascript that triggers a resize must generate resize notifications.
 This solution is error-prone, cumbersome to maintain, and only works if developer is in control of the entire page.

-3) Fun one: Very creative solution is exploit window.resize event.
+3) Comic relief: Very creative solution is exploit window.resize event.
 Create a iframe inside every resizeable element, and listen to iframe's resize event.
-Clever, but it costs 0.5Mb per event listener.
+The cost is 0.5Mb per event listener.

 [Pattern samples](#common_practice) can be found at the bottom of this document.

-None of existing solutions are desirable.
+None of existing workarounds are desirable.
 They fail in power consumption, code complexity, and perfomance.

 ## Goal